Buckhurst Hill F.C.: History

 Buckhurst Hill were formed in 1985 by Richard Brand and Alfie Sacre in a bid to provide Buckhurst Hill with youth football.
 In 2004, Buckhurst Hill joined the Hertfordshire Senior County League.
 In 2008, the club joined the Essex Olympian League.
 In 2017, the club won Division One, gaining promotion to the Premier Division, which they also won in 2018.
 In 2021, the club was admitted into the Eastern Counties League Division One South.
 In their first season at step 6, they finished as runners-up, losing only two league matches in the season.
 At the end of the season Buckhurst Hill were allocated a place in the Essex senior league.
 Buckhurst Hill entered the FA Vase for the first time in 2021–22.
 In 2022/23 season, Buckhurst Hill entered the FA Cup first the first time.
+In 2025/26 season Buckhurst Hill finished fourth in the Essex Senior League, their highest ever placing and then went on to beat Barking in the play off final, to earn a place in the Isthmian North League.

 Ground

-The club currently play at Myrak Park, Roding Lane in Buckhurst Hill.
+The club currently play at Roding Lane in Buckhurst Hill.
 In 2020, the club won permission from Epping Forest District Council to erect a 100-seater stand, a 100-capacity standing area and six floodlights.
 A new standing area for 100 people was erected at the beginning of the 2022/23 season.